Greece Moments Greece Moments

 The “Red Rock” on Limnos

-The island of Limnos has a real luxury problem, it simply has too many beaches.
-So it is almost impossible to visit all the beaches of Limnos in a short time.
-The coastline of the small island consists almost entirely of beaches and you are literally spoilt for choice.
+The island of Limnos has a real luxury problem—it simply has too many beaches.
+It’s practically impossible to visit all of Limnos’ beaches in a short time.
+The coastline of this small island consists almost entirely of beaches, and you’re literally spoiled for choice.

-The Fanaraki Beaches south of Moudros in the east of the island.
-Both offer a beautiful sandy beach and turquoise blue clear water.
-The entrance, especially at the large Fanaraki beach (Megalo Fanaraki), is very shallow and is therefore perfect for children.
-There is a taverna on site, but it is only open in the height of summer (July/ August).
+We really liked the Fanaraki beaches south of Moudros in the east of the island.
+Both offer a beautiful sandy beach and clear turquoise water.
+The entry into the water, especially at the large Fanaraki Beach (Megalo Fanaraki), is very shallow, making it perfect for children.
+There is a tavern on site, though it is only open during the height of summer (July/August).

 fanaraki strand limnos

-From the parking lot of Megalo Fanaraki, a gravel road leads to a rocky plateau on the left.
-From here, a small path takes you to a stretch of coastline with bizarre rock formations made of colorful limestone.
-Until June 2022, the seal cave Spilia tis Fokias, which unfortunately collapsed.
+From the Megalo Fanaraki parking lot, a gravel road leads left onto a rocky plateau.
+From here, a small path takes you to a stretch of coastline featuring bizarre rock formations made of colorful limestone.
+Until June 2022, the Spilia tis Fokias seal cave was also located here, but it has unfortunately collapsed.
 Nevertheless, the impressive coastal formations of Cape Aspro Kavos are worth a detour.

 robbenhöhle spilia tis fokias limnos cave

 The two bays behind the ancient city of Hephaistia are also particularly beautiful.
-The best way to get here is with an off-road vehicle via a dirt road.
+The best way to get here is by off-road vehicle via a dirt road.
 The two sandy beaches are clean and slope gently into the sea.
-Outside of high season, we had the back bay all to ourselves.
+Outside of peak season, we had the back bay all to ourselves.

 limnos strände einsame buchten lemnos

-Thanks to the volcanic soils, Limnos has fertile plains where intensive agriculture is practiced.
-From cereals and grapes many delicacies are conjured up and so gourmets get their money’s worth.
+Thanks to its volcanic soil, Limnos boasts fertile plains where intensive agriculture is practiced.
+A variety of delicacies are crafted from grains and grapes, ensuring that gourmets get their money’s worth.

 landwirtschaft viehzucht limnos griechenland

-The ancient wheat Mavragani, which is still grown on the island.
-This fine grain is used to make delicious baked goods and pasta.
-Flomari pasta is the most famous product.
-Pure only with olive oil or with butter-soft chicken, they taste simply heavenly.
+The ancient wheat variety Mavragani, which is still grown on the island, is particularly tasty.
+Delicious baked goods and pasta are made from this fine grain.
+Flomari noodles are the best-known product.
+Served plain with just olive oil or with tender chicken, they taste simply heavenly.

 Getreide Griechenland Limnos Urweizen

-The gold of Limnos: Mavragani, grain & Co.
+The Gold of Limnos: Mavragani, Grains & Co.

-Also perfect for a snack is the bread braid with feta.
+The bread plait with feta is also perfect for a snack.
 You can buy this at the Aphrodite supermarket in the village of Kontopoulo, among other places.

-Limnos is known for its exclusive wines, which are primarily obtained from the Muscat varieties of Alexandria and the Kalampaka grape.
-Viticulture on the island has a long tradition.
-The local winemakers produce first-class limnic wines that are exported all over the world.
-You can taste the fine wines in the island’s wineries.
+Limnos is known for its exclusive wines, which are primarily made from Muscat of Alexandria and Kalampaka grapes.
+Winemaking on the island has a long tradition.
+Local winemakers produce first-class Limnos wines that are exported all over the world.
+You can sample these fine wines at the island’s wineries.

 limnos organic wines weingut